thien94/localization/README.md

     please find its driver on:
     https://github.com/wang-chen/lps-ros

-To use UWB from bitcrazy, comment the following line in the CMakeLists.txt
+To use UWB from bitcrazy / linktrackP, comment the following lines in the CMakeLists.txt

+    add_definitions(-DLINK_TRACKP)
     add_definitions(-DTIME_DOMAIN)

 # Usage